ucatie/CarND-Capstone/CarND-Capstone/README.md

 #### tl_detector
 Subscribed to base_waypoints.
 Callback stores lane message Subscribed to current_pose.
 Callback publishes final waypoint list having 200 wp ahead.
-Subscribed to vehicle traffic_lights.
+Subscribed to vehicle/traffic_lights.
-Subscribed camera images.
+Subscribed camera/image_raw.
-Publishing cropped images of traffic lights for testing Publishes upcoming traffic light waypoint
-Publishes upcoming red traffic light waypoint
+Publishes cropped images of traffic lights for testing on 'traffic_light_image' Publishes upcoming traffic light (TrafficLight) on '/traffic_light' Publishes upcoming red traffic light waypoint to '/traffic_waypoint' (way point index)

+parameters are used to define to create ground truth and / or training data.
+Please check launch file

+#### tl_detector_train
+node to train a svm for four states (red, green, yellow, unknown'.data is read as define d by parameters.
+Shoudl be the same as tl_detector parameters.
+Parameter task allows different operations on the svm training.

 #### tl_classifier